dsw7/MetAromatic/README.md

 -------------------------------------------------------------------
 ```
 The default lone pair interpolation model is `cp` or Cross Product (a thorough description is available in my
-master's thesis: [Applications of numerical linear algebra to protein structural analysis: the case of
-methionine-aromatic motifs](https://summit.sfu.ca/item/18741)).
-There exists another model, `rm` or Rodrigues
+master's thesis. [^1] There exists another model, `rm` or Rodrigues Method for predicting the positions of
-Method for predicting the positions of lone pairs.
+lone pairs.
 This model is based on the Rodrigues' Rotation Formula.
-The
-model type can be passed as follows:
+The model type can be passed as follows:
 ```console
 runner --cutoff-distance 4.5 --cutoff-angle 60 --model rm pair 1rcy
 ```